This article is your guide to how to speed up software development.

 Moreover, end-users typically use only up to 20% of a product’s functionality, so it’s not only easier and faster but also reasonable to plan the development of that minimum first.

 Refrain from including in the MVP top-notch features unless they are integral to the end goal.
 Build and release it quickly, and, based on the feedback from the focus group and business analysis, continue development in a chosen direction.

-Afterward, multiple quick iterations and releases will help you perfect your product and hopefully reach the product-market fit faster.
+Afterward, multiple quick iterations and releases will help you perfect your product and hopefully reach the product-market fit for your SaaS startup faster.